GeoDeepLab/GM-DEM-SR-Dataset/README.md

 and can be used free of charge under the JAXA terms of use; users should acknowledge JAXA as the original data provider.

 DEM data were accessed through OpenTopography.
-Users should also acknowledge OpenTopography as the data access platform.